 Disclaimer: Please consult your Doctor before taking any prescription medication.
-This article on Gabapentin is for informational purposes only.
+This article on Gabapentin for seizures is for informational purposes only.
 We have great relationships with many local Doctors.
 If you have any questions, please don’t hesitate to contact us at A Paradise for Parents.
 Scroll down to the bottom for contact information.
+If you’re taking Gabapentin for epilepsy, please do so under the advice and consent of a medical doctor.

 Gabapentin, commonly known as the brand name Neurontin, is a prescription anti-epileptic drug also referred to as an anti-convulsant.
 This is due to the fact that Gabapentin affects the chemicals and nerves in the body that are involved with seizures.